LeeYuan2025/intent-consistency-eval/MRT-tech-note-v1.md

 MRT: A Minimal Artifact-Level Evaluation Gate Technical Note v1.0

+TAS Alignment Framework — This Repo = Operational Entry Point

+This repository is not just a standalone evaluation idea.
+It is the operational v0.1 entry module of a broader, unified alignment and civilization-safety framework called TAS (Tectonic Alignment System).

+❗ Problem Context

+Current AI alignment work is mostly model-centric.
+However, the core risk vector is not only in model behavior, but in:

+I-risk (inner motivational drift)

+C-risk (civilizational misalignment)

+amplified by F (capability-force) at planetary scale

+In short:

+If F grows faster than C,
+and I is not governed,
+we do not just get “misuse risk”, we get civilization-level instability.

+✅ What This Repo Provides

+This repo delivers the first measurable, testable operational primitive:

+MRT — Motivational / Intent Consistency Evaluation

+It is designed to:

+detect intent drift

+quantify internal reasoning coherence

+expose early signals of I-risk

+and serve as a foundational sensor in a much larger governance system

+🧩 Where This Fits in TAS

+MRT is one module inside a structured system:

+Layer	Purpose
+HLS	Human-Level State — core mind / motivation dynamics I-Risk Vector	how motivation deviates under power & incentives CI-64 / CHI	civilization positioning & stability modeling PQ-R	macro risk telemetry
+IxF Framework	how intention × power generates systemic outcomes 📍 This Repo	Operational v0.1 entry: measurable I-risk baseline

+This is intentionally the first step because:
+1️⃣ It is testable
+2️⃣ It integrates into real eval pipelines
+3️⃣ It generates evidence, not philosophy

+🚧 Roadmap (Short)

+extend MRT → full I-vector

+integrate with macro stability telemetry (PQ-R)

+connect with national security / AGI governance scenarios

+deliver full civilization-alignment dashboard

+🎯 Why share publicly?

+Because alignment is not only a technical discipline, and civilization safety cannot be delayed until after capability scaling.

+This repo is the piece that can be used now, not “a future theoretical promise”.

 1. Motivation: Why Artifact-Level Evaluation Matters

 Most current evaluation practices focus on model behavior at the semantic level (e.g., response quality, alignment, robustness).